Childlessness: Contraception

 All forms of contraception have played a role in voluntary childlessness over time, but the invention of reliable oral contraception contributed profoundly to changes in societal ideas and norms.
 Voluntary childlessness, resulting from contraception has influenced women's health, laws and policies, interpersonal relationships, feminist issues, and sexual practices among adults and adolescents.

 The availability of oral contraception during the late 1900s was directly related to the women's rights movement by establishing, for the first time, a mass distribution of a way to control fertility.
 The so-called "pill" gave women the opportunity to make different life choices they may not previously have been able to make, such as for example, furthering their career.
 This led to monumental changes in the current gender and family roles.

 Margaret Sanger, an activist in 1914, was an important figure during the reproductive rights movement.
 She coined the term "birth control" and opened the first birth control clinic in the U.S. Sanger collaborated with many others to make the first oral contraception possible, these persons include: Gregory Pincus, John Rock, Frank Colton, and Katherine McCormick.
 The pill was approved by the FDA (Food and Drug Administration) for contraceptive use in the year 1960 and although it was controversial, it remained the most popular form of birth control in the U.S. until 1967 when there was a rise in publicity about the possible health risks associated with the pill; consequently sales dropped twenty-four percent.
 In the year 1988 the original high-dose pill was taken off the market and replaced with a low-dose pill that was considered to have less risks and some health benefits.

 Impacts

 Personal

-For most individuals, for most of history, childlessness has been regarded as a great personal tragedy, involving much emotional pain and grief, especially when it resulted from a failure to conceive or from the death of a child.
 Before conception was well understood, childlessness was usually blamed on the woman and this in itself added to the high level of negative emotional and social effects of childlessness.
 “Some wealthy families also adopted children, as a means of providing heirs in cases of childlessness or where no sons had been born.”
 The monetary incentives offered by Westerners' desire for children is so strong that a commercial market in child laundering exists.